zopefoundation/zope.password/README.rst

         :target: https://zopepassword.readthedocs.io/en/latest/
         :alt: Documentation Status

 This package provides a password manager mechanism.
-Password manager is an utility object that can encode and check encoded passwords.
+The password manager is an utility object that can encode and check encoded passwords.